ECP-WarpX/picsar/Installation_doc/Python/INSTALL_PYTHON_CORI.md

 For example, if you want to use `picsar` on the knl architecture with the intel compiler, juste type `./configure --compiler intel --architecture knl`.
+This step should return 'Configure succeeded'.
 Then, a file  `Makefile_Forthon` must have been generated and must look like:

 ```
 # Source directory